Raman2405/delta-demo2/README.md

 # delta-demo2
-this is a demo for git&amp;github
+this is a demo for git&amp;github.